Case Study: Teacher Learns a Hard Lesson About Identity Theft

 “MetLife Auto & Home is proud to be the first major insurer to offer this enhanced service to customers, which provides a solution designed to help protect consumers against identity theft,” said Deb Quinlivan, senior product consultant at MetLife Auto & Home.
 “Hopefully it's a service you'll never need to use, but in the event the worst occurs, it can be a powerful tool to help clear your good name.”

-Kendel was connected to Mark Fullbright, an IDT911 fraud investigator, who helped Kendel file a police report, enrolled him in IDT911’s fraud and credit monitoring program, and placed a fraud alert on his accounts.
+Kendel was connected to Mark Fullbright, a CyberScout fraud investigator, who helped Kendel file a police report, enrolled him in CyberScout’s fraud and credit monitoring program, and placed a fraud alert on his accounts.

 Fullbright also worked with law enforcement in Florida and Ohio to expunge Kendel’s record.